Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    When ingesting prepared HLS content, the Ingest Source MUST:

-    1. use a .m3u8 file extension for parent and child playlists.
+    1. MUST use a .m3u8 file extension for master and variant playlists.
-    2. use a .key file extension for any keyfiles posted to the receiving entity for client delivery.
+    2. SHOULD use a .key file extension for any keyfiles posted to the receiving entity for client delivery.
-    3. use a ".ts" file extension for segments encapsulated in a Transport Stream File Format.
+    3. MUST use a ".ts" file extension for segments encapsulated in a MPEG Transport Stream (TS) File Format.
-    4. use one of the allowed file extensions (per the table above) appropriate for the mime-type of the content encapsulated using [[!MPEGCMAF]], it MUST NOT use a ".ts" file extension.
+    4. MUST use one of the allowed file extensions (per the table above) appropriate for the mime-type of the content encapsulated using [[!MPEGCMAF]], it MUST NOT use a ".ts" file extension.